mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The travel suit provides its wearer with complete protection from temperatures ranging from -100^0 C to +100^0 C and pressures of up to 56 atmospheres.
-They include a fully enclosed helmet including a visor with a heads up display that is tied to an on-board computer/ communications array equal to a Computer/2 with a 500 kilometre audio/visual transceiver capability.
+They include a fully enclosed helmet including a visor with a heads up display that is tied to an on-board computer/ communications array equal to a Computer/2 with a 500 kilometer audio/visual transceiver capability.

 Travel suits can be fitted with a waldo for the manipulation of objects built for human hands.
 The cost and mass for such modification is simply added to that of the travel suit itself.

 At TL12, a travel suit has life support for 12 hours of use and weighs 150 kilograms when the grav units are inactive.
 The travel suit is able to take to the air at up to Medium speed and an Agility equal to the Orca’s DEX DM.
-It has a maximum range of 25 kilometres.
+It has a maximum range of 25 kilometers.
 By TL15, the suit provides life support for 48 hours and weighs 100 kilograms.
 The travel suit is able to take to the air at up to Medium speed and an Agility equal to the Orca’s DEX DM.
-It has a maximum range of 50 kilometres.
+It has a maximum range of 50 kilometers.

 ### PERSONAL PROTECTION

 Orca use personal protection for a number or reasons, the most obvious being the ability to move and function safely out of water.
 Other types of protection in the Traveller Core Ruleboo k or Central Supply Catalogue are available to Orca but cost 300% the normal price.

 **Type O Battle Dress:** This battle dress includes all the facilities of the travel suit.
-However, it is extremely well armored and adds waldos, the full electronics suite for battle dress found on page 30 of the _Central Supply Catalogue,_ and a sonar-based system with a range of 1 kilometre which grants DM+2 to Electronic (sensors) checks.
+However, it is extremely well armored and adds waldos, the full electronics suite for battle dress found on page 30 of the _Central Supply Catalogue,_ and a sonar-based system with a range of 1 kilometer which grants DM+2 to Electronic (sensors) checks.

 Orca battle dress can be equipped with vehicle weapons using the integrated weapon mount (page 37 of the _Central Supply Catalogue_ ) consuming a number of slots equal to 10 plus the tonnage of the weapon.
 For example, if an Orca wanted to mount a screamer cannon on their battle dress, it would take up 10+1 or 11 slots.